Buga (song)

-Buga is a song by Nigerian singer Kizz Daniel.
-Featuring vocals from fellow Nigerian singer Tekno, it was released on 4 May 2022 through Flyboy I.N.C and Empire Distribution as the second single from Daniel's fourth studio album Maverick (2023) and was produced by Reward Beatz, Blaisebeatz, and Yung Willis.
+"Buga (Lo Lo Lo)", also known as just "Buga", is a song by Nigerian singer Kizz Daniel featuring fellow Nigerian singer Tekno.
+It was released on 4 May 2022 by Flyboy I.N.C and Empire Distribution as the second single from Daniel's fourth studio album Maverick (2023) and was produced by Reward Beatz, Blaisebeatz, and Yung Willis.
 The song reached No. 1 on Apple Music's Nigeria Top 100 chart three days after its release, and topped the TurnTable Top 100 for seven weeks and ultimately emerging as the year's leading song.
 With a record-breaking 57.9 million streams, it achieved the highest streaming numbers ever in a single calendar year in Nigeria.
 It later became the most Shazamed song in the world after claiming the No. 1 spot in 13 countries.

 In addition to topping the streaming charts, "Buga" secured top-five positions in both radio and TV impressions.
-It won Song of the Year at the Soundcity MVP Awards in 2023 and received a nomination for Song of the Year, Afrobeats Single of the Year, and Headies Viewer's Choice at The Headies 2023.
-The song was described as the No. 1 Nigerian song of 2022.
+It won Song of the Year at the Soundcity MVP Awards Festival in 2023 and received a nomination for Song of the Year, Afrobeats Single of the Year, and Headies Viewer's Choice at The Headies 2023.
+The song was declared as the No. 1 Nigerian song of 2022 by TurnTable magazine, and was ranked #43 on Billboard magazine's list of the 50 Best Afrobeats Songs of All Time.

-Background
+Background and release

-Kizz Daniel revealed the song's release on his social media platforms.

-Reward Beatz, one of the producers of "Buga," described the creation of the song as a straightforward and enjoyable process.
-The beat was made collaboratively in the studio with Kizz Daniel and later sent to him for recording.
-Although Reward Beatz had produced previous hits, including T-Classic's "La Cream" and Iyanya's "Like" featuring Davido and Kizz Daniel himself, he noted that "Buga" significantly boosted his opportunities in the music industry and widened his creative process.
-Reward Beatz expressed gratitude for the increased recognition and support following the success of the song.
+Reward Beatz, one of the song's producers, explained in an interview with TurnTable magazine that he created the beat from scratch in the studio with Kizz Daniel and later sent to him for recording.
+On the day of the song's release, Kizz Daniel started a viral dance challenge, which launched through his social media page, providing a ₦1,000,000 prize for the best "Buga" video content, with fans acting as the judges.
+The challenge was won by Chionye Elvira, who was one year old at the time.